seungjooli/ConditionalGAN/README.md

 # sketch2face
 This is tensorflow implementation based on [pix2pix](https://phillipi.github.io/pix2pix/).
 I specifically tried to train the model to convert a human face sketch image to a photo-like image.

-The output image quality was a little bit below my expectation but it worked anyhow.
-I'm pretty new to ML or tensorflow and any kind of advice would be grateful.
+Need improvements:
+It works for edges extracted from real photos, but not very well for hand-drawn sketch.

 Differences from the paper:
 - To avoid the fast convergence of discriminator, updated generator twice for each training step. <br/>(Borrowed the idea from https://github.com/carpedm20/DCGAN-tensorflow)